developmentseed/servir-amazonia-ml/ds_book/docs/index.md

 <!-- #endregion -->

-These materials are designed to provide TensorFlow expertise via tutorials and science support to the SERVIR-Amazonia Hub and key stakeholders on two modeling efforts: 1) TerraBio (Monitoring Forest Dynamics from Space to Enable Sustainable Livelihoods and Biodiversity Conservation in the Amazon) and 2) Monitoring of Gold Mining in the Peruvian Amazon.
-The end goal of the project will be to advance the implementation and delivery of key SERVIR-Amazonia services that rely on neural networks written in TensorFlow by improving hub capacities.
-These improvements will address training, testing, and evaluation of TF models as well as different ML techniques demoed in Colab notebooks using real data.
+These materials are designed to provide TensorFlow expertise via tutorials and science support, vis a vis suggestions for training, testing, and evaluation of TensorFlow models as well as different deep learning techniques demoed in Colab notebooks using real data.

 ```{admonition} Links